mmorhun/test-components/README.md

 ```
 kubectl apply -k ./deploy/nudge-app --namespace=$NAMESPACE
 ```
-Note, in order for nudging to work, image reference must match.
+Note, in order for nudging to work, image reference must match (see Dockerfile in `component2-nudged`).
-Which means that it's expected to deploy nudge components into `test` namespace and configured quay org must match.
+By default, it's expected to deploy nudge components into `test` namespace and configured quay org must match.

 or
 ```